llesoil/comptage-doigts/README.md

 I did not train anything for this model, I just used sphinx, a speech recognition software.

 Working with google speech recognition tools gives better results, but you have a limited number of requests you can send in a day (50 requests of 1 minute max), so your software will break at some point.

-TODO: Develop some fancy model, to classify your speech into seven categories; (0, 1, 2, 3, 4, 5, nothing said or not a number).
-Or just train a new dictionary on a reduced vocabulary withi numbers.

 Unlike the others models, you will have to install other linux packages to get this model working.